lapwinglabs/blog/bluu-designing-the-rule-structure.md

 ```
 title: Bluu: The Rules
-tags: [bluu, app, design, game]
+tags: [Bluu, app, design, game]
 date: August 1, 2014
 slug: bluu-the-rules
 excerpt: Creating the rule logic behind Bluu.
 author: Andy Pai
 ```
 ### Bluu: The Rules
-Designing the appropriate rule logic for Bluu was the was most time consuming part of the weekend.
+Designing the appropriate rule logic for Bluu was the was most time-consuming part of the weekend.
 We wanted to create a game that took advantage of a psychological phenomenon known as the Stroop Effect, demonstrated below:

 ![img](https://dl.dropboxusercontent.com/u/2312024/StroopEffect.png)

-The primary characteristics of a tile we could manipulate along with their abbreviations:<br/>
+The primary characteristics of any tile we could manipulate along with their abbreviations:

 1. ITxC:  Inside Text Color
 2. IBC:  Inside Background Color